 Unfortunately, the beautiful dream soon turned into a nightmare.
 Simply put, Prohibition failed to prevent drinking.
 But it also led to, or even made worse, many serious problems.

-Here are 18 negative effects of prohibition:
+Here are at least 18 negative effects of Prohibition:

 1. The Speakeasy.